Open-election-system/open-election-backend/README.md

 # Open election system

 ## Adding secret keys
-In the root directory create a file **env_variables.yaml** and paste the following content:
+In the root directory, create a file **env_variables.yaml** and paste the following content to it:

 ```shell
 env_variables:
   FIREBASE_PROJECT_ID: 'project_id'
   GAE_USE_SOCKETS_HTTPLIB : 'true'
 ```
+In the root directory, create a file **key.json** and paste Firebase key to it.

 ## Running  a project

 ### ubuntu